 Alabama, to return and take over the ministry.

 From that time, the ministry of Southside continued to grow until the need for a new facility became pressing.
-God provided an opportunity for the church to purchase their current building at 401 Tibet Avenue from Savannah Christian Church.
+God provided an opportunity for the church to purchase their current building (across the street) at 401 Tibet Avenue from Savannah Christian Church.
 The new facility provided dedicated space for children’s and youth ministries, as well as small group discipleship and the first service was held there on Easter Sunday, 2005.
-In August of that year, Pastor Freddie and Merlin returned to serve as the Visitation and Senior Adult pastors, until Pastor Freddie passed away in April, 2013.
+In August of that year, Pastor Freddie and Merlin returned to serve as the Visitation and Senior Adult Pastors called J.O.Y.
+Ministry (Just Older Youth), until Pastor Freddie passed away in April, 2013.
+Merlin continues to lead J.O.Y.
+Ministry.